-Many ideas and inventions are groundbreaking.
+Many ideas and invention designs are groundbreaking.
 They have the potential to completely change the way we perceive the world and carry out our daily duties.
 Some inventions are so ahead of their time that they set the path for future generations to build on.
 Brilliant people build gadgets, vehicles, and just about anything else you can think of.

 Throughout history, human civilizations have witnessed engineering marvels from time to time that help improve the quality of life, and in some cases, are overwhelmingly destructive.
 Here are the top 100 most famous inventions and ideas of all time you should know about.